thanasispe/shgamer/README.md

 A collection of Shell scripts to install gaming specific software.
 Only the essentials.
 Bloat is not allowed.
-The only application that will be installed is lutris.
+The only application that will be installed is Lutris.

 ### How?